 I spent $43.99 ($19.99 deck + $24.99 shipping) when this was finally launched only to discover that FullyBooked is selling it in a few months for only Php 960.
 Also, I'm not a fan of big boxes.

 If you are a sucker for folklores and fables then you should add this deck to your collection.
-Love the fact that Yoshi did not just drew this deck but also did research about the corresponding stories that would fit each cards.
+Love the fact that Yoshi did not just draw this deck but also did research about the corresponding stories that would fit each cards.
+However, I am not entirely sure if it was a thorough research.
 The Tarot of the Divine deck is recommended for all level tarot readers.

 That concludes my review of Tarot of the Divine deck.